 PG&E told Truthout that the Diablo Canyon plant was built with seismic safety in mind and “is designed to withstand the largest ground motions, or shaking that could be expected to be generated from any nearby faults.”
 The company also stressed that it maintains a seismic team of experts who partner with independent scientists to study the seismic activity of the region, and that these scientists’ analysis confirm the plant is designed to withstand the highest levels of seismic activity that could occur.

-But Lochbaum, who authored a report for UCS called, “Seismic Shift: Diablo Canyon Literally and Figuratively on Shaky Ground,” maintains the earthquake hazard in the 1970s, when the Diablo Canyon plant was proposed and constructed, led its designers to protect against seismic activity no greater than 0.4 g-forces.
-That was before two other major active fault lines in the region were discovered and estimated to cause a ground motion of around 0.75 g-forces.
+But Lochbaum, who authored a report for the Concerned Scientists called, “Seismic Shift: Diablo Canyon Literally and Figuratively on Shaky Ground,” maintains the earthquake hazard in the 1970s, when the Diablo Canyon plant was proposed and constructed, led its designers to protect against seismic activity no greater than 0.4 G-forces.
+That was before two other major active fault lines in the region were discovered and estimated to cause a ground motion of around 0.75 G-forces.
 PG&E has not made any structural adjustments or modifications to account for this discrepancy.

 Lochbaum said that the studies PG&E has conducted about the seismic activity of the region, which state that the plant is safe, use flawed methodology, and that the NRC has also rejected the company’s analysis.